abbodi1406/BatUtil/W10UI/README.md

 <details><summary>changelog</summary>

+10.37:
+- Fixed CIM_DataFile powershell.exe commands (used if wmic.exe is not installed)

 10.36:
 - Improved iso label accuracy for Enablement Package fake builds
 - Fixed accidental endless loop when AutoStart=1 and Target/Repo are not detected